Kingxukai/linux/Documentation/filesystems/resctrl.rst

 L2 schemata file details
 ------------------------
-CDP is supported at L2 using the 'cdpl2' mount option.
+CDP is supported at L2 using the woke 'cdpl2' mount option.
 The schemata format is either::

 	L2:<cache_id0>=<cbm>;<cache_id1>=<cbm>;...